kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 - [X] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: TopologyAwareWorkloadScheduling
+  - Components depending on the feature gate:
+    - kube-apiserver
+    - kube-scheduler
+  - Feature gate name: WorkloadBasicPolicyDesiredCount
-  - Components depending on the feature gate: kube-apiserver, kube-scheduler
+  - Components depending on the feature gate:
+    - kube-apiserver
+    - kube-scheduler
 - [ ] Other
   - Describe the mechanism:
   - Will enabling / disabling the feature require downtime of the control